Home / Rules

 refuses to do, which is to lead on a constitutional basis, and restore

 the true principles of a representative government with constitutional limits.

 * * *

 35. Donors: New seats will be made available in a donor section of the USA Parliament's members of national parliament.
-All donors who contribute money to the political entity USA Parliament of $25. or more will promptly and automatically become a "donor member of parliament (MP)".
+All donors, who contribute money to the political entity USA Parliament at the minimum donation price, will promptly and automatically become a "donor member of parliament (MP)".

-Donor members may hold only one MP seat in the national USA Parliament.
+Donor MPs may hold only one MP seat in the national USA Parliament.